- May 03, 2017

 - Improved security.
 Hosting several websites on a single server can be a liability.

 - More customization options.
 Many dedicated solutions enable you to customize your server’s configuration.
 This might involve things like its location and Operating System (OS), both of which we’ll talk about more below.

 As you might imagine, access to all these features comes at a premium.
 Dedicated servers tend to be far more expensive than shared hosting plans.
 However, if your site has grown enough to warrant the move, the cost is probably well worth it.

-Before you upgrade your hosting plan, there are a few factors you should take into account.
+Before you upgrade your hosting plan, there are a couple factors you should take into account.
 After all, one of the best parts about opting for a dedicated server is being able to configure it to your liking.
-Here are the three main factors you need to consider while configuring yours.
+Here are two main factors you need to consider while configuring yours.

 Just like any other computer, you need an OS to interact with your server, configure it, and get things up and running.